klausbayrhammer/go-kata/README.md

 - run `go help` to see more go sub-commands, there are a few so you might want to use a pager

-## Task 2 - Hello Tests
+## Task 2 - Hello tests

 Now that we have some basic familiarity with the `go` tool it is time for some tests!

-The `users/users.go` file defines a go package and some tests for the type defined in the package can be found in `users/users_test.go`.
 Go provides a [testing package in the standard library](https://pkg.go.dev/testing) and it is integrated with the `go` tool making it a quite comprehensive testing framework.

 The canonical way of testing go packages is to run `go test` in a directory containing a package, or run `go test ./...` in the root directory of a module to run all the test in the module.

-Is there something wrong with the `users` package?
-Let's find out!
+Is there something wrong with the `address` package in the `task-2` directory?
+Can you improve the code and write some more test?
+Can you check the test coverage?

+Some tips:

 - from the root directory of this repository try to run `go test ./...` to test the whole module
-- cd into the `users` directory and run `go test` to test only the `users` package
+- from the root directory of this repository try to run `go test ./task-2` to test only the package in that directory
+- cd into the `task-2` directory and run `go test`
 - run `go help test`
 - run `go test -json`